Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Minnesota Stats and Trends

-- Minnesota has six wins against the spread in 11 games this year.

-- This year, the Golden Gophers are winless against the spread when entering a game as an underdog of 6.5 points or more.
+- This year, the Golden Gophers are winless ATS when entering a game as an underdog of 7 points or more.

-- Minnesota's games this season have hit the over on six of 11 set point totals (54.5%).
+- Minnesota has eclipsed the over/under in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- In games that Minnesota amasses over 237.7 yards, the team is 6-5 against the spread and 7-4 overall.
+- Minnesota is 6-5 against the spread and 7-4 overall when the team picks up over 237.7 yards.

-- The Golden Gophers have turned the ball over 10 times, 11 fewer times than the Badgers have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.